 Using EDEM in combination with Finite Element Analysis (FEA) provides manufacturers of bulk materials handling equipment – such as bucket loaders, transfer chutes, and truck bodies – with valuable additional insight as to how their equipment will perform during operation.

 EDEM provides design engineers with an accurate representation of the pressure and forces acting on equipment as a result of a bulk material.
-By transferring this realistic material data to their FEA software, engineers no longer need to rely on approximation and guesswork during the design cycle and can have confidence that a proposed design will meet requirements.
+By transferring this realistic material data to their FEA software, engineers no longer need to rely on hand calculations or approximation during the design cycle and can have confidence that a proposed design will meet requirements.

 EDEM and Multi-body Dynamics